ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 sourcetype = XmlWinEventLog:Sysmon`

 These configurations enables (i.e. `disabled = 0`) the UF to collect logs from AD Windows Security Events, and Sysmon (`WinEventLog` `sourcetype = XmlWinEventLog:Sysmon`).
 Once I do this, UF should now be able to forward these logs to my Splunk server!

-I will repeat these steps for each Windows EC2 instance.
-Here are screenshots of one of the EC2s being set up:

 ![image](https://github.com/user-attachments/assets/5ffbd408-f49a-436b-a893-a32628eeab81)